-Why Access Controls are required
+1.4.1 Why Access Controls are required

 As the business of an enterprise increases, so does the demand for access control since it is the first line of defense to protect the organization's resources.
 When you try to access a certain resource and you are asked to provide your identification - that is access control.
-Access control solutions provide protection, integrity, availability and auditing capability to the organization.
+Access control solutions provide protection, integrity, availability and auditing capability to the organisation.

-What are Access Control Models
+1.4.2 What are Access Control Models

-Access control model is a framework that dictates access control using various access-control technologies.
+Access control model is a framework that dictates access control using various accesscontrol technologies.
 There are standard access control models which are highly domain and implementation independent.
-Each access control model has its own merits and demerits, andthe specific business objectives they serve depend on the organization's need, culture, nature of business, etc. We will discuss these models and examine their fitness with respect to an organization's security policy and business goals.
+Each access control model has its own merits and demerits, and the specific business objectives they serve depend on the organization's need, culture, nature of business, etc. We will discuss these models and examine their fitness with respect to an organization's security policy and business goals.